Complete angling catch return

 Even if you have not caught any fish, you should make a nil catch return, including the date of fishing and location as this information is equally important for rivers, loughs and lakes.
 If the rod licence was not used then no catch return is required.

 In order to complete a catch return below you will need your date of birth and your seven digit licence, endorsement or permit number.

 If you have not fished at all this year, you do not need to complete a catch return.

-You can find out how any personal information you submit to DAERA Inland Fisheries when using this service will be handled by viewing their privacy notice.
+You can find out how any personal information you send to DAERA Inland Fisheries when using this service will be handled by viewing their privacy notice.

 Anglers who have bought a Department of Agriculture, Environment and Rural Affairs (DAERA) rod licence to fish for salmon and sea trout are legally required to advise DAERA of any catches made throughout the year and how many occasions they fished, even if no fish were caught.

 All anglers, game and coarse are encouraged to send in a catch return to DAERA.

 If you prefer to post the angling catch return form to DAERA Inland Fisheries, complete the form which can be found at the link below:

 - Angling - includes rod licence/ permit information, where to fish, fish stocking archive and more

 Would you like to leave feedback about this page?
 Send us your feedback